 Most students hold the perception that community colleges do not require entrance exams.
 However, more and more students are surprised to learn that they must complete enrollment exams before they attend a community college class.

 Although enrollment exams are not necessarily required for all students at every school, many community colleges have implemented enrollment exams to better place each individual student in the most appropriate class setting.
 If students struggle with their enrollment exams, then administrators can quickly step in to provide foundational support.
 Conversely, students who perform well on enrollment exams enjoy greater class choice privileges.

 What are Enrollment Exams?

 Enrollment exams are basic skills or subject tests implemented to determine a student’s incoming knowledge in each content area.
 For example, at Queensborough Community College (QCC), located in Bayside, New York, all students must be completely proficient in specific areas of reading, writing, and math.
 To guide students, QCC has a specialized campus Testing Services Center.
 Here, the administrators of QCC allow students to partake in three different types of tests: placement exams for new freshmen, exit exams for students completing remediation programs, and proficiency exams that are required for graduation.

-According to QCC, these exams help determine if students are in need of remediation prior to entering into college courses.
+According to QCC, these exams help determine if students need remediation before entering college courses.
 If a student is found to be struggling, as revealed by his or her exam results, QCC provides students with an array of support systems to provide assistance.
-As QCC further explains, “This program of assessment and instruction, (QCC) seeks to ensure that students have the basic skills they will need to do well in their college courses.”
+As QCC further explains, “This assessment and instruction program (QCC) seeks to ensure that students have the basic skills they will need to do well in their college courses.”